catancs/ASL-Alphabet-Recognition-App/README.md

 ```bash
 pip install -r requirements.txt
 ```

+## Dataset
+- The model was trained and tested on data from `https://www.kaggle.com/datasets/grassknoted/asl-alphabet`

 ## Contributions
 Contributions, bug reports, and feature requests are welcome!
 Feel free to open an issue or submit a pull request.